2021 Leadership Prize Celebration

 Recipients of the Leadership Prize are leading lights whose inspirational careers are beacons for future generations and whose work has substantially improved the lives of youth.
 Awardees have achieved lasting change either through a lifetime of work on behalf of youth, a landmark contribution to the field of children’s rights, or exceptional efforts to shine a light on the most important issues affecting youth today.
 See past winners here.

-Nominations for 2022 will open in at the end of this year.
+Nominations for our 2022 Leadership Prize will open in January 2022.